Thank you for considering contributing! There are many ways you can help.

 Where to Contribute

-Screwdriver has a modular architecture, and the various responsibilities are split up in separate repos.
+Screwdriver has a modular architecture, and the various responsibilities are split up into separate repos.

 The screwdriver repo is the core of screwdriver, providing the API endpoints for everything that screwdriver does.
 The API is based on the hapijs framework and is implemented in node as a series of plugins.